 I hauled myself offline and started flicking through my little collection of poetry books.
 Here it is, in all its eclectic, alphabetised, poorly photographed glory:

 It’s Friday!
 In honour of the weekend, I give you my current jam: Ingrid Michaelson’s ‘Girls Chase Boys’.
 I guarantee that if you play this within a mile radius of me I WILL start dancing.
 So if you’re staying in, whack this on loud and HEY PRESTO, party for one.

-The video is a bit weird (it’s a copy of this one, from the eighties).
-If you’ve ever wondered what ‘confused alarm’ looks like, show it to a heterosexual male.
+Check out the video below – it is a bit weird (it’s a copy of this one, from the eighties).
+If you’ve ever wondered what ‘confused alarm’ looks like, show this to a heterosexual male: